 Replace your home’s decades-old appliances with new energy-efficient star-rated models to reap in huge benefits on your utility bills.
 Low flush toilets and low flow shower heads offer great savings on water.

 Do you know what the most environment-friendly part of your remodeling is?
-Yes, your decision to renovate your existing home instead of building a new one.
+Yes, your decision to renovate your existing home.
+That’s instead of building a new one.
 And while you are out shopping for accessories for your newly remodeled home, don’t forget to make sure that your lamp shades, carpets and other home décor stuff are made from natural, recycled or repurposed materials.

 Kurt Jacobson is a surfing enthusiast with a background in real estate.
 Having moved 10 times in the past 7 years, he thrives on helping others learn from his experiences.
 When he’s not out shredding waves he writes about homes for househunter.co.